Keyboard shortcuts

 “I am smaller than you.
 (I am small in comparison to you.)”

-The comparative particle ve means roughly than or in comparison to, but unlike these English terms, the comparison is always against the subject of the verb.
+The comparative particle means roughly than or in comparison to, but unlike these English terms, the comparison is always against the subject of the verb.
 This avoids ambiguous comparisons such as I like cheesecake more than youmore than you like cheesecake or more than I like you?

 sɴsᴄᴏᴍᴘeachothersʙᴊIsmall